aclu-national/detention-network-analysis/README.md

 7. Identifying destinations for each movement and excluding records without a defined movement type.

 ### Networks
-We constructed two distinct networks: a broad [`movement`](/output/movement_adjacency_matrix.csv) network and a more specific [`transfer`](/output/transfer_adjacency_matrix.csv) network (weighted directed graphs).
+Next, we constructed two distinct networks: a broad [`movement`](/output/movement_adjacency_matrix.csv) network and a more specific [`transfer`](/output/transfer_adjacency_matrix.csv) network (weighted directed graphs).
 The movement network captures any relocation between facilities during a single stay, regardless of reason.
 The transfer network includes only those moves explicitly classified as transfers.
 Movements are defined by a sequence of detention book-in dates within one stay—for example, if an individual was initially booked into Alexandria Staging Facility and subsequently booked into Pine Prairie Detention Facility during the same stay, this counts as a movement.
 If the `Detention Release Reason` for that move was "Transferred," it is classified as a transfer.
 Using facility pairs (origin and destination), we created two directed graphs representing facility-to-facility transfers.
 Each graph includes all 617 detention facilities as nodes, with edges weighted by the frequency of transfers between them.

 We also similarly created two distinct networks: [`movement`](/output/movement_adjacency_matrix.csv) and [`transfer`](/output/transfer_adjacency_matrix.csv), by state, rather than detention facility.
 We did so by mapping each detention facility to its corresponding state.